Yashi-9/Hardware-Sales-Insights/README.md

 ### Analysis using MySQL

-- 1. Basic query to retrieve all customer data:
+- 1 Basic query to retrieve all customer data:

  ~~~
 SELECT * from customers;
 ~~~
-It Shows that there are two types of customers:Brick& Motar
+There are two types of customers:Brick& Motar ,
                                  E-Commerce

-- 2. Total Number of Customers:
+- 2 Total Number of Customers:
  ~~~
 SELECT distinct count(*) AS total_customers
 from customers;
 ~~~

-It showed that there are 38 distinct customers.
+There are 38 unique customers